 Biblical discipleship differs from the kind of learning that takes place in a formal education setting.
 In a formal classroom setting, teachers will explain concepts, they will convey information, they will seek to inspire learning that can be tested in hopes that the students have received or learned the information needed enough to regurgitate it on a test, and then the students and teachers will part ways until the next class is in session.

 But a Christian disciple doesn’t just report to class to hear a lecture, to hear a sermon once or twice a week.
 A disciple shares life with the teacher in ongoing community, in ongoing fellowship and in ongoing learning outside of the classroom.
 As one person commented, “Disciples studied not just the text of Scripture, but also the text of the rabbi’s life.”
 I would say it this way: Disciples aren’t just interested in possessing or repeating information, but they seek to replicate a life.

 As we learn of Jesus and begin to understand how He reacted to His circumstances, and as we learn from Jesus about who He is and what He can do in our circumstances, we gain confidence in Christ that no matter what happens to us, we will have victory.
 Growing as a disciple of Christ helps you live a confident life and that gives you rest.

-As we learn of Jesus we learn to walk in His rest.
+As we learn from Jesus we learn to walk in His rest.
 An ancient Jewish blessing goes, “May you be covered in the dust of your rabbi.”
 The idea is that a rabbi’s disciples—those who took on his yoke, those who learned the meaning of the Scriptures from him—would follow so closely behind him when they walked that they would become caked in the dust he kicked up with his feet.
 The common Christian saying “following in the footsteps of Jesus” conveys the same idea.
-How dusty are you this morning?
-Are you a “mathetes?”
+How dusty are you?
 My heart’s desire is to be covered in the dust of my Rabbi.